 • “Here Commences the Fencing with the Long Knife” (sheet 169 – 170)

 • “Here Commences the Fencing with the Sword” (sheet 173 – 175)

 • Johann Liechtenauer: The Art of Wrestling (=unarmed combat) (sheet 177 – 183)

 Occasionally the text simply breaks off after a few introductory lines, such as on sheet 78r, where the following self-explanatory text on “fencing with the staff” is found as one of the earliest actual text book style descriptions of martial arts as a craftsmanship:

 [78r] Here Commences the Fencing with the Staff

-“He who wants to learn fencing with the staff should first know and note that a proper staff should be twelve spans long [somewhere between 1.80m and 2.40m].
-And the fencing with a staff is derived from the fencing with a sword.
-And just as one fences with the sword, so he should also fence with the staff.
+“He who aspires to learn the fencing with the staff should first of all know and note that a proper staff should be twelve spans long.
+And the fencing with the staff derives from the fencing with the sword.
+And just as one fences with the sword, so one should also fence with the staff.
 And the principles that belong to the sword, such as audaciousness, quickness, stratagems, intelligence, etc, also belong to the staff.”